Neonatal Abstinence Syndrome

 How is neonatal abstinence syndrome diagnosed?

-The diagnosis is made based on a history of substance abuse in the mother.
-An accurate
+The diagnosis is made based on a history of medicine or substance abuse in the mother.
+An

-serious the baby’s withdrawal is.
-Points are assigned for certain signs and symptoms
+and pinpoint how serious the baby’s withdrawal is.
+Points are assigned for certain

-and the seriousness of each.
-This scoring may also help in planning treatment.
+signs and symptoms and the seriousness of each.
+This scoring may also help in planning

 How is neonatal abstinence syndrome treated?